-As requested, here is a list of gift ideas that work well for boys or girls!
+Need some awesome gift ideas that work well for boys or girls?
 These toys would be great “family” gifts, and are a bit more practical than the super-girly or ultra-boy toys.
-If you do want girly gift ideas, you can see my list here, or you can also check out my list of gift ideas for little boys here.

 I’ve yet to meet a kid who doesn’t like Play-doh!
 This set is a good basic one, with cookie cutters, scissors, molds, and a couple colors of dough.